-- Supports future mandates (FAA mandate is 2020 and the EASA retrofit mandate is June 2020) and future ADS-B In applications (Cockpit Display of Traffic Information, CDTI)

-- Allows a better use of the airspace, provides routing advantages for ADS-B equipped aircraft.
+- Supports future ADS-B Out mandates (FAA in 2020 and the EASA retrofit is June 2020) and future ADS-B In applications (Cockpit Display of Traffic Information, CDTI) - Allows a better use of the airspace, provides routing advantages for ADS-B equipped aircraft.

 On airspace not covered by radar, the ADS-B infrastructure improves the ATC surveillance capability, therefore allowing reduced separation between aircraft.
-ADS-B infrastructure is already installed in the Gulf of Mexico, Southern Florida and will be deployed to 16 of the 20 US en route centers beginning with Jacksonville, Boston and Seattle.
+ADS-B infrastructure is already installed in the Gulf of Mexico.
+Southern Florida and will be deployed to 16 of the 20 US en route centers beginning with Jacksonville, Boston and Seattle.
 ADS-B infrastructure is also being deployed in Western Europe.